alphagov/govuk-developer-docs/source/manual/resync-mongo-db.html.md

 review_in: 6 months
 ---

+> **WARNING**
+>
-Warning: This process deletes all data from a MongoDB node and forces a full copy from the current primary member of the replica set.
-This causes additional load on the primary member of the replica set and reduces the number of available copies of the database, so is best performed at a quiet time.
+> This process deletes all data from a MongoDB node and forces a full
+> copy from the current primary member of the replica set.
+This causes
+> additional load on the primary member of the replica set and reduces the
+> number of available copies of the database, so is best performed at a quiet
+> time.
 Try not to resync more than one secondary at a time.

 To
 [resync](https://docs.mongodb.org/v2.4/tutorial/resync-replica-set-member/)